CodingAP/advent-of-code/aoc/writeups/2023/day01.md

 For part 2, however, things were much harder.
 Each line also had the numbers spelled out as well, so we had to account for those as well; however, those spelled out numbers could overlap to give something like `eightwo`.
 My first naive method was to just do a search and replace, but it would do it in numerical order!
 So instead of `eightwo` producing `8wo`, it would produce `eigh2`, which was incorrect.
 To account for this, I had to check if the beginning of a sliding window was the number, like this...

+*EDIT: Apparently, the intended result for `eightwo` is `82`, so no wonder I was extremely off.
+Please take the past paragraph with a grain of salt...*

 ```
 i = 0: 7pqrstsixteen
 i = 1:  pqrstsixteen